-Our Audit Committee has adopted an audit committee charter, which is publicly available on our website under the "Corporate Governance" subsection of the Investors section at www.summitmidstream.com.
+Our Audit Committee has adopted an audit committee charter, which is publicly available on our website under the "Corporate Governance" subsection of the "Investors" section at www.summitmidstream.com.

 Conflicts Committee.
 At the direction of our General Partner, our Conflicts Committee will review specific matters that may involve conflicts of interest in accordance with the terms of our Partnership Agreement.
 The Conflicts Committee will determine the resolution of the conflict of interest that is in the best interests of our partnership.
 There is no requirement that our General Partner seek the approval of the Conflicts Committee for the resolution of any conflict.
 The members of the Conflicts Committee may not be officers or employees of our General Partner or directors, officers, or employees of any of its affiliates.
 They may not hold any ownership interest in our General Partner or us and our subsidiaries other than common units and other awards that are granted under our incentive plans in place from time to time.
-Furthermore, the members of the Conflicts Committee of a board of directors.
+Furthermore, the members of the Conflicts Committee must meet the independence and experience standards established by the NYSE and the Exchange Act to serve on an audit committee of a board of directors.
 Mr. Peters, Ms. Tomasky and Mr. Wohleber currently serve as the members of our Conflicts Committee, with Ms. Tomasky serving as chair of the committee.